nebrius/raspi-io/CONTRIBUTING.md

 > Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
 This project is more like an open wiki than a standard guarded open source project.

-In other words, you get automatic commit access to this project when you're first non-trivial pull request is landed, and are then considered a core contributor.
+In other words, you get automatic commit access to this project when you're first non-trivial pull request is landed, and are automatically considered a core contributor.
+This applies to both code contributions AND documentation contributions.

 ## Code of Conduct